zqianem/corelang-test-files/README.md

 ### Directories

-Used to group related tests, name with all-lowercase words separated by hypens if necessary.
+Used to group related tests, name with all-lowercase words separated by hyphens if necessary.

 ### Valid tests